 You need to talk about it

 While we know people in rural farming communities are very willing to volunteer help to others, many farmers, who are used to working things out for themselves, don’t want to share their problems.
-But, it’s really important that you talk to family or trusted friends about issues that are upsetting, stressful or difficult.
+However, it’s really important that you talk to family, trusted friends or a health professional about issues that are upsetting, stressful or difficult.
 You may be helping someone else as well if you open up and say how you feel.
 Don’t give up if you find it tricky to find support that suits you—there is never a one-size-fits-all solution.
 Keep trying until you find what works for you.

 References used for this topic page